Gulfport Energy Shares Plunged: What You Need to Know

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of Gulfport Energy (NAS: GPOR) have fallen 13% today in a wide sell-off of energy stocks.
+What: Shares of Gulfport Energy (NAS: GPOR) fell as much as 10% today after announcing a share offering.

 Interested in more info on Gulfport Energy?
 Add it to your watchlist byclicking here.